codefoster/codefoster.com/source/_posts/npm-win10-error.md

 date: 2016-07-27
 ---

-Just in case someone else is running into the same thing, I&#39;m running Windows 10 Insiders Build 14367 (on the fast ring), and I&#39;m unable to use npm.
+Just in case someone else is running into the same thing, I'm running Windows 10 Insiders Build 14367 (on the fast ring), and I'm unable to use npm.
 When I do a simple `npm -v` I get this error...

 ```